Heslew/Final-Project-Serrona/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------

-Refer to each lab’s README.md for detailed behavior, objectives, and system overview.
+Dont forget to view README.md for detailed information, objectives, and system overview.

-Repository maintained as a student portfolio for COSC 111B (Internet of Things).